 “I think they realized that it was leading down a path they didn’t want to go,” she said, adding that reproductive rates are still quite low at Shackleford Banks.

 “It’s taking a while for the contracepted mares to respond physiologically,” Nunez said.

 “We showed NPS that even when you stop treating a mare, she doesn’t give birth right away.
 Years later she is still not producing.
 So that flexibility that you think you have with PZP…it’s not really that flexible.”

-She wants the public to know PZP will never replace roundups because in most cases the BLM will have to gather more than 90 percent of a herd to contracept mares, destroying the harem structure in the same way a regular roundup would.
+PZP will never replace roundups because in most cases the BLM will have to gather more than 90 percent of a herd to contracept mares, destroying the harem structure in the same way a regular roundup would.
 Knowing what they know, it’s maddening to anti-PZP wild horse advocates that the BLM is investing $2.8 million into researching contraception methods, money Downer says would be better spent on implementing reserve design, a holistic way to manage wild horses.

 Reserve design would let wild horses reoccupy their full legal herd areas as outlined in the WHBA, which were stolen from them by ranchers, and involves utilizing natural and/ or artificial barriers, natural predators, as well as community-involving buffer zones.
 Once available habitat is filled, the horse/burro, as a climax species, limit their own population as density-dependent controls are triggered.

 “We just have to persist in this even though there are no guarantees,” Downer said.
 “It’s like the war between good and evil.
 We are not defeated as long as we still know right from wrong and still have the will to fight what’s wrong.”